ni/labview-for-containers/docs/windows-custom-images.md

 5. Start by testing the image interactively to confirm that LabVIEWCLI works end-to-end before integrating it into CI/CD pipelines.
 6. Consider publishing your custom image to a private container registry (such as GHCR or Docker Hub) for easier sharing across your team or CI systems.
 7. For guidance on running LabVIEW headlessly in Windows containers and using the `-Headless` argument, see the [Windows Prebuilt Images](./windows-prebuilt.md) and [Headless LabVIEW](./headless-labview.md) documentation.

+## What's next

+- Learn how to use the official prebuilt images: [Using the Prebuilt Images](./use-prebuilt-image.md)
+- Review Windows container behavior and requirements: [Windows Prebuilt Images](./windows-prebuilt.md)
+- Explore CI/CD integration patterns and LabVIEWCLI usage: [Examples](./examples.md)